Functors of actions: The Higgs matter field

 \section{The Higgs matter field}

-As \cite{PhysRevLett.13.508,Higgs:1964ia} have shown, the matter fields has one main component, the higgs fields, which gives mass to the other field-particles of the standard model of particle physics.
-In particular the Action for the Higgs field is the following:
+As \cite{PhysRevLett.13.508,Higgs:1964ia,PhysRevLett.13.321} have shown, the matter fields have one main component, the Higgs field, which gives mass to the other fields of the standard model of particle physics.
+In particular the action for the Higgs field is the following:

-where $\eta$ is the determinant of the Minkovski metric, $\eta_{\mu\nu}$, which is taken as, --+++, $\vec{\phi}(\eta)$ is a vector of real scalar fields and $A_{\mu}$ is a real vector field used for the interactions.
-The lagrangian density is composed as:
+where $\eta$ is the determinant of the Minkowski metric, $\eta_{\mu\nu}$, which is taken as, $-+++$, $\vec{\phi}(\eta)$ is a vector of real scalar fields and $A_{\mu}$ is a real vector field used for the interactions.
+The Lagrangian density is composed as: \begin{widetext}